On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits: Data

 \section{Data}

-The sample of galaxies we use for this study is selected from the MPA-JHU SDSS DR7 \citep{kauffmann2003,salim2007} which have spectroscopic redshifts for SDSS DR7 galaxies \citep{abazajian2009} galaxies.
-The surface brightness limit for our sample is $\mu_{50} \leq 23$ mag arcsec$^2$ with magnitude limit of $r \leq 17.77$.
+The sample of galaxies we use for this study is selected from the Max-Planck-Institute for Astrophysics (MPA)-Johns Hopkins University (JHU) Sloan Digital Sky Survey (SDSS) DR7 \citep{kauffmann2003,salim2007}, which has spectroscopic redshifts for SDSS DR7 galaxies \citep{abazajian2009} galaxies.
+The surface brightness limit for our sample is $\mu_{50} \leq 23$ mag arcsec$^{-2}$ with magnitude limit of $r \leq 17.77$.
 We initially select galaxies to have spectroscopic redshifts within $0.01 < z < 0.02$ and stellar masses of $\log(\mstar/\msun) \geq 9$.
-As we intend further to artificially redshift galaxies to $z=1$, the imposed redshift limits are to avoid selecting galaxies where the SDSS PSF is broader than the WFC3 PSF at $z=1$ \citep[and providing sufficient sampling at high-\textit{z}, see][for more details]{barden2008}, and also to avoid objects with very large apparent sizes.
-To reduce processing time, we further select about 1000 galaxies randomly from this sub-sample (about one-third of galaxies in this mass and redshift range).
+As we intend later to artificially redshift galaxies to $z=1$, the imposed redshift limits are to avoid selecting galaxies where the SDSS point spread function (PSF) is broader than the WFC3 PSF at $z=1$ \citep[and providing sufficient sampling at high-\textit{z}; see][for more details]{barden2008} and also to avoid objects with very large apparent sizes.
+To reduce processing time, we further select about 1000 galaxies randomly from this sub-sample (about one third of galaxies in this mass and redshift range).
 We use SDSS \textit{r}-band images for measuring their sizes at this low-\textit{z}.

-We classify our sample into different sub-samples based on their color, morphology and specific star-formation rate (sSFR).
-The left panel of Figure \ref{fig1} shows the distributions of all galaxies on color-magnitude diagram.
-The color and absolute magnitude are based on the New York University Value-Added Galaxy Catalog \citep[NYU-VAGC][]{Blanton2005}.
-Parallel to the red sequence distribution, we define the following line to separate galaxies into red and blue ones:
+We classify our sample into different sub-samples based on their color, morphology, and specific star-formation rate (sSFR).
+The left panel of Figure \ref{fig1} shows the distributions of all galaxies in the color-magnitude diagram.
+The color and absolute magnitude are based on the New York University Value-Added Galaxy Catalog \citep[NYU-VAGC;][]{Blanton2005}.
+Parallel to the red sequence distribution, we define the following line to separate galaxies into red and blue objects:

-In order to classify galaxies based on their morphology, we used the Galaxy Zoo catalog (GZ1) \citep{lintott2011} which is a morphological catalog of visually classified SDSS galaxies.
-We classify galaxies into early-types and late-types based on debiasing fraction of the votes for each galaxy being dominant (see \cite{lintott2011} for more details).
+In order to classify galaxies based on their morphology, we used the Galaxy Zoo Catalog (GZ1) \citep{lintott2011}, which is a morphological catalog of visually classified SDSS galaxies.
+We classify galaxies into early-types and late-types based on the debiasing fraction of the votes for each galaxy type being dominant (see \cite{lintott2011} for more details).
 We note that the classification are only available for $\sim94\%$ of our sample.
-The color magnitude distributions of these early-types and late-types are shown in middle panel of Figure \ref{fig1}.
-Early-type galaxies are indicated as red symbols and late-type ones as blue.
+The color magnitude distributions of these early-types and late-types are shown in the middle panel of Figure \ref{fig1}.
+Early-type galaxies are indicated as red symbols and late-type ones are shown in blue.